 Stocks are ownership shares in a company.
 Bonds are loans to businesses or governments.
 These are the goods your broker bills you for when they sell you a bill of goods.

 This is an economist who believes the less government intervenes in the economy the better.
 Not surprisingly nobody in government listens to Austrian economists.
 Not even in Austria.

 A balance sheet is bookkeeping designed to show an insolvent entity is rolling in dough.
-This is done with an accounting method developed by economists consisting of extinguishing debts by pretending they don't exist and calculating asset values by wishful thinking or how much they'll bring in a government bail-out.
+This is accomplished with an accounting method developed by economists consisting of extinguishing debts by pretending they don’t exist and by calculating asset values by wishful thinking or how much they’ll bring in a government bail-out.

 This is where the ultra-rich elite are in bed with the government.
 Only it’s everyone else who gets screwed.

 This is an economist who thinks governments and central banks should manage the economy.
 The problem is, economists, politians, government bureaucrats, and central bankers all have different ideas on how this should be done.
 They can’t all be right.
 But they might all be wrong.

 This is someone who doesn’t believe in supply and demand, but supply and command.
 In practice they’re good at commanding, but not so good at supplying.
 They solve shortages of supply by eliminating demand, meaning people.